 If you want to dive deeper, and have a step by step walkthrough on how to make Pinterest your no 1 source for traffic generation sign up for the course called Pinterest Traffic Avalanche by Alex and Lauren from Create and Go.

 In this course, you’ll find everything you need to know to succeed on Pinterest.

 I’ve written a review about Pinterest Traffic Avalanche here.

 All tools I recommend and mention in this post at a glance:

 - Social Warfare is the plugin you need to make your pins very easily shareable from your blog/website.

 - Tailwind is the no 1 Pinterest approved scheduling tool you need to master Pinterest.

 - Pinterest traffic avalanche is the course with step by step guide where you learn exactly which steps to take to make Pinterest your no 1 source for free traffic.

-Don’t miss to sign up for the FREE 5-day Pinterest e-course here.
+Don’t miss to sign up for my FREE 5-day Pinterest Training here.